KonradHoeffner/tempoguide/index.md

 <mtg-cards names="Nethergoyf|Fatal Push|Shoot the Sheriff|Go for the Throat"></mtg-cards>

-### Nethergoyf
-Normally you want to attack first and then cast your spells to get more information but Nethergoyf often prefers the other way around so if you spells get countered you may attack for more.
-Sometimes you don’t have a land in the graveyard and it’s good to fetch before attacking.
-Against damage based removal, consider delaying Nethergoyf until it survives.
-For example T1 Ponder, T2 Brainstorm fetch Nethergoyf plays around Lightning Bolt.
-Alternatively you can also just fetch and Ponder and bait them into bolt, then save it with an instant.
-You can force a delirious DRC to attack, then clear their graveyard with Nihil Spellbomb in the attack step, then block and kill it with Nethergoyf.
-Don't forget the escape ability, as long as you don't have a Grafdigger's Cage in play.

-### Fatal Push

-Try to leave a fetch land or bauble uncracked if 3 and 4 mana creatures like Nadu are relevant in the matchup.
-Against Moon Stompy, Fatal Push is often useless as you can not fetch with a Blood Moon in play, so consider leaving a clue uncracked as long as you don't play Null Rod.
-You can target any creature with Fatal Push, even if it doesn’t have an effect.

-### Shoot the Sheriff
-Does not hit Brazen Borrower and Broadside Bombardiers.

-### Go for the Throat
-Relevant artifact creatures: Constructs, Painter’s Servant,

-### Sheoldred's Edict

-Kaito is not a planeswalker on the owners turn, you need to choose creature in that case!
-So if they have an additional creature you need to wait until your turn to remove it.
-Creatures with Flash can make it unreliable, like Orcish Bowmasters, Endurance or half of Death and Taxes.

-### Brainstorm
-Flipping Tamiyo T2 means a T5 ultimate if not stopped  which mostly wins the game.
-Don't forget to play around Orcish Bowmasters.

-### Murktide Regent
-The current meta is high on fatal push which is why Murktide is often a great counter to the meta removal.

 ### Counterbalance
 Personal pet card but I don't play it without Delver because you don’t have 4 DRC and 4 Mishra’s Bauble, so you only have Brainstorm (reactively), Ponder (proactively), and Fetchland + maybe Scryland (hopefully).
 It’s great against all kinds of blue cantrip decks, whether it’s combo, control or tempo.

-### Nihil Spellbomb
-Great T1 nonsense protection in the current meta.
-Even if you see them as something else online, everyone seems to play Reanimator now.
-Doesn't stop LED -> Echo.
-Prevents Murktide, shrinks DRC to block it or kill it with Bowmasters.

 ## Opponent Card Guide